Skip to main content

 σ=10, ρ=47019, β=83\sigma = 10, \space \rho = \frac{470}{19}, \space \beta = \frac{8}{3}

 If you run the simulation using those values, the path traced out in 3D looks like a pair of wings.
-This is the famous "butterfly" shape that gave rise to the phrase "the butterfly effect".
-Note that this pattern never exactly repeats itself, even if you let it run forever.
-But it also never flies off to infinity—it stays within a defined shape.
-That's what we call a "strange attractor", it attracts the motion into a shape, but the motion inside that shape is endlessly complex.
+This is the famous "butterfly" shape that gave rise to the phrase "the butterfly effect."
+The pattern never repeats exactly, even if you let it run for a very long time.
+At the same time, it does not shoot off to infinity.
+It stays within a bounded shape.
+That is what we call a "strange attractor": the motion is confined to a shape, but what happens inside that shape remains endlessly complex.

 Closing Thoughts